Home | Research | Teaching | Curriculum Vitæ | Miscellaneous

 Accueil | Travaux | Enseignement | Curriculum Vitæ | Divers

-My email address is my name (claudius.zibrowius) followed by @cantab.net.
+My email address is my name (claudius.zibrowius) followed by @posteo.net.
 My public PGP-key is available here.

+Before my PhD, I did Part III of the Mathematical Tripos at Cambridge.
+I wrote my Part III Essay under the supervision of Jake Rasmussen about Khovanov homology and Lipshitz and Sarkar's construction of a Khovanov homotopy type.
 I received my undergraduate degree from the University of Duisburg-Essen in 2012.
-Afterwards, I did Part III of the Mathematical Tripos at Cambridge.
-I wrote my Part III Essay under the supervision of Jake Rasmussen about Khovanov homology and Lipshitz and Sarkar's construction of a Khovanov homotopy type.

 A more detailed CV can be found here.